 2. Can you eat durian after giving birth?

 Yes.
 Durian is rich in vitamins and minerals such as vitamin C, folic acid, thiamin, riboflavin, niacin, vitamin B6, vitamin A, potassium, iron, calcium, magnesium, sodium, zinc, and phosphorus, all of which can help the new mother recover faster (1) (5).
-They also provide the body with plenty of energy.
+They also provide the body with plenty of energy and nutrition.
 However, always eat this fruit in moderation.

 3. What are the disadvantages of eating durian?

-Due to its high sugar content, durian can aggravate diabetes and cause obesity in the mother and baby if consumed excessively during the third trimester.
+Due to its high sugar content, durian can aggravate diabetes and cause weight gain in the mother and baby if consumed excessively during the third trimester.
 Additionally, since durian has a warming effect, overeating it can cause sore throat, phlegmy cough, constipation, and even fever (4).

 There are no scientific studies on quality trials about the negative effects of consuming durian during pregnancy.
 Although it can provide you with energy, essential nutrients and vitamins, and dietary fibers, you may consume it in moderation to avoid excess calories.
 The strong odor of the fruit can also be a put-off for someone, and you may also avoid durian if you experience any discomfort after consumption.
 It is also recommended to seek a more personalized opinion from the doctor or dietitian based on your sugar levels or risk of diabetes.

 Infographic: Health Benefits Of Eating Durian During Pregnancy